metacritical/jsonrecord/README.md

 Or install it yourself as:

-    $ gem install JSONRecord
+$ gem install json_record

 ## Usage

 TODO: It is very easy to use jsondb as a document store in rails, create a model in rails/model and inherit from JSONRecord::Base
 			it gives few mechanisms to search and save data in json files.

-			methods include :
+##Methods include :

 find(id) , find_by_column_name("column_value"), model_instance.update_attributes(:name => "pankaj" , :age => "29")

 also ,

 Model.new({:name=> "pankaj" , :age => "29"}).save

 In your rails model: In order to define new attributes use `column` method i.e  column :column_name , datetype

 example => column :name

 by default if the second parameter is not defined it is taken as a string other wise datatypes can be defined as follows

 column :name, String
 column :age, Number
 column :marks, Array

 Currently JSONRecord supports three datatypes String , Number , Array , More are coming ...
 As soon as code is modified to use messagepack or BSON.

 ## Contributing